pyemma/pyemma.github.io/_posts/2017-08-13-Reinforcement-Learning-Lesson-1.md

 ---
 layout: post
-title: "Reinforcement Learning Lession 1"
+title: "Reinforcement Learning Lesson 1"
 ---
 This is the first post for the series reinforcement learning.
-The main source for the entier series is [here](http://www0.cs.ucl.ac.uk/staff/D.Silver/web/Teaching.html).
+The main source for the entire series is [here](http://www0.cs.ucl.ac.uk/staff/D.Silver/web/Teaching.html).
 The post mainly focus on summarizing the content introduced in the video and slides, as well as some of my own understanding.
 Any feedback is welcomed.

-In this post, we will talk about Markov Decision Process (MDP), which is a pretty fundmental model in many reinforcement learning cases.
+In this post, we will talk about Markov Decision Process (MDP), which is a pretty fundamental model in many reinforcement learning cases.
-> Allmost all RL problems can be formalized as MDP
+> Almost all RL problems can be formalized as MDP

 #### Markov Process
 In order to learn about MDP, we need to first know what is Markov Process (MP).
 This introduces the following two concept:
 * Markov Property
 * State Transition Matrix

 In the most simple word, **Markov Property** means that the future state is independent on the history given the current state.
-It can be formulized using following statement:
+It can be formalized using following statement:

 $$\mathbb{P}[S_{t+1}|S_{t}] = \mathbb{P}[S_{t+1}|S_1, ..., S_t]$$

 This means that the current state contains all they necessary information for the future, and we can discard all history information.

 **State Transition Matrix** contains the probability we go from on state to another one.
-Given a state $s$ and its succssor state $s^\prime$, the probability from $s$ goes to $s^\prime$ is given by
+Given a state $s$ and its successor state $s^\prime$, the probability from $s$ goes to $s^\prime$ is given by

 $$P_{ss\prime} = \mathbb{P}[S_{t+1}=s\prime|S_{t}=s]$$